 4. “First Global Safety Challenge: Clean Care is Safer Care”, 2009, WHO Guidelines on Hand Hygiene in Health Care

 The occurrence of inpatient falls is one of the most commonly reported patient safety incidents.
-It is well known that falls can be a significant cause of morbidity, prolonged hospital stay and increased healthcare costs.
-Falls can result in soft tissue injury, fractures and even death.
-The event may also cause anxiety and depression to patients and may lead to decreased mobility due to fear of further falls.
-1
+It can result in soft tissue injury, fractures and even death.
+The incident may also cause anxiety and depression to patients and may lead to decreased mobility due to fear of further falls1.

 In view of the above, falls prevention has been a healthcare challenge, requiring a multi-faceted approach.2 Identification of risk factors is a key to success in preventing falls.
-These risk factors may be intrinsic (physiologic) or extrinsic (environmental).3 Intrinsic factors are those that pertain to the patient’s health status, effects of polypharmacy (taking more than 6 drugs at any given time), leading to confusion, altered toilet needs, dizziness and changes in gait.
-Extrinsic factors would include poor lighting, physical obstruction, and slippery floors.
+These risk factors may be intrinsic (physiologic) or extrinsic (environmental or other hazards).3 Intrinsic factors are those that pertain to the patient’s health status, effects of polypharmacy (taking more than 6 drugs at any given time), leading to confusion, altered toilet needs, dizziness and changes in gait.
+Extrinsic factors would include poor lighting, physical obstruction, slippery flooring, and inappropriate footwear.
+Distinguishing between intrinsic or extrinsic factors can facilitate identification of preventive strategies.

-NUH monitors falls as one of the patient safety indicators to ensure safety.
-It is adopted from the hospital-wide indicators of the International Quality Indicator Project (IQIP) 4 since 2002.
+NUH monitors falls as one of the patient safety indicators.
+It is adopted from the hospital-wide indicators of the International Quality Indicator Project (IQIP) since 2002.
 An inpatient fall is defined as one that is recorded by staff in the hospital’s incident report database.
-These documented falls are expressed as number of inpatient falls per 100 patient days.
+These documented falls are expressed as number of inpatient falls per 1000 patient days.

 Figure1.
 Falls Rate in NUH

-Figure 1 above shows the trend over the years, as compared with IQIP project wide data.
-NUH exhibits a marked decrease in fall rates over the past ten years from 0.19 to 0.09 falls per 100 patient days.
+Figure 1 above shows the trend over the years.
+NUH exhibits a marked decrease in fall rates over the years from 1.92 per thousand patient days in 2002 to 0.81 per thousand patient days up to the third quarter in 2017.

 This clinical outcome data monitoring has proved to be very useful for our hospital in the planning and implementation of interventional measures.
 Multi-disciplinary involvement from the medical, nursing, allied health and administration teams has contributed largely to the goal of reducing inpatient falls.

-Periodic review of guidelines, nursing staff education on risk assessment tools using the Hendrich II Fall Risk Model3, and visual identifiers such as green wrist tags and name boards for patients at risk for falls, have considerably reduced our falls rate over time.
+Periodic review of guidelines, nursing staff education on risk assessment tools using a validated falls assessment tool that has undergone rigorous research3, and visual identifiers such as green wrist tags, name boards or ‘green eye’ for patients at risk for falls, have considerably reduced our falls rate over time.

 1. MOH Clinical Practice Guidelines: “Prevention of Falls in Hospitals and Long Term Care Institutions”, 2005, Ministry of Health, Singapore